US journalist freed in Lebanon after call by rights groups

 Associated Press

-BEIRUT (AP) — Lebanese authorities released Wednesday a freelance American journalist who was detained in Beirut last month, hours after two international human rights groups called her detention arbitrary and demanded that she be set free, her lawyer said.
+BEIRUT (AP) — Lebanese authorities freed Wednesday a freelance American journalist who was detained in Beirut last month.
+The release came just hours after two international human rights groups called her detention arbitrary and demanded that she be set free.

+Nada Homsi, the journalist, said after her release that her arrest was part of an intimidation campaign used by Lebanon’s security agencies against foreign journalists.

-Human Rights Watch and Amnesty International said that Nada Homsi was arrested on Nov.
-16 by members of Lebanon’s General Security Directorate without a judicial order.
-The reasons for the raid remain unknown and her detention is now arbitrary, the groups said.
+Human Rights Watch and Amnesty International said Homsi was arrested without a judicial order on Nov.
+16 by members of Lebanon’s General Security Directorate.
+The reasons for the raid remain unknown and her detention is now arbitrary, the groups had said.

+“I feel good that I’m free but I shouldn’t have been arrested in the first place,” Homsi told The Associated Press, adding that Lebanese security agencies are “going after foreign journalists so that they can’t cover things that are happening in Lebanon.”

+Since Lebanon’s economic meltdown began two years ago, many foreign and local journalists have reported on widespread corruption among the country’s political class, which has been running the small nation since the end of the 1975-90 civil war.

-“Nada is at home and the decision to deport her has been dropped,” Homsi’s lawyer, Diala Chehade, told The Associated Press, adding that all her papers and documents were given back to her.
+“Nada is at home and the decision to deport her has been dropped,” Homsi’s lawyer, Diala Chehade, told the AP, adding that all her papers and documents were given back to her.

-Chehade said earlier that the security force that raided Homsi’s apartment found a small amount of cannabis.
+Earlier, Chehade said that security force that raided Homsi’s apartment found a small amount of cannabis.
 Chehade said the officers then called the public prosecutor, who issued an arrest warrant for Homsi and her partner, a Palestinian national.
 The officers confiscated her electronics and some documents, she said.

 General Security members are deployed at Lebanon’s border crossings, ports and the country’s only international airport, and the department usually deals with foreigners by issuing visas and residency permits.

-“Not only did General Security officers raid Homsi’s apartment without producing a judicial warrant, but they also violated her rights in detention by denying her access to a lawyer,” said Aya Majzoub, Lebanon researcher at HRW.
+“Not only did General Security officers raid Homsi’s apartment without producing a judicial warrant, but they also violated her rights in detention by denying her access to a lawyer,” said Aya Majzoub, Lebanon researcher at Human Rights Watch.

-Chehade said Homsi lives in Beirut’s predominantly Christian neighborhood of Achrafieh and had raised earlier this year a Palestinian flag on her apartment in what angered the area’s mayor who complained to the Lebanese army.
-Army intelligence members came to her apartment then and asked Homsi to remove the flag, which she did, Chehade said.
+Chehade said Homsi lives in Beirut’s predominantly Christian neighborhood of Achrafieh and had earlier this year raised a Palestinian flag on her apartment.
+This angered a district administrator who complained to the Lebanese army.
+Army intelligence members then came to the apartment and asked Homsi to remove the flag, which she did, Chehade said.

-Homsi wrote a post on her Facebook account detailing the flag incident in May, he lawyer said.

 The two rights groups said that although the public prosecutor ordered her release on Nov.
 25, General Security issued a deportation order for her and “continues to detain her arbitrarily.”